gilesknap/mciwb/docs/tutorials/05a-modules.rst

 we get to a narrow level of 2 blocks at the top and the loop completes.

 exercise:
-    can you work out how the balcony is being drawn on each level? look at the math used to calculate ``balcony`` and the ``polygon`` function parameters used to draw the balcony and see if you can figure out how it works.
+    Can you work out how the balcony is being drawn on each level? look at the math used to calculate ``balcony`` and the ``polygon`` function parameters used to draw the balcony and see if you can figure out how it works.

+exercise 2:
+    I found pesky pillagers patrolling on my pagoda.
+A friend pointed out that you can avoid this by placing torches on top of every surface of the pagoda and that it is possible to do this with just two calls to the existing pagoda function.
+Can you work out how to do this?